Boundary condition and reflection anomaly in $2+1$ dimensions: Inconsistency of an R symmetric boundary condition

 For $\psi$ to be real, the coefficient of the positive frequency mode must be the same as that of the negative frequency mode because $M^*(n+1,2n+1,2iEr) = M(n+1,2n+1,-2iEr)$.
 Asymptotically, the solution (\ref{sol}) behaves as

-This means that $f_n(t,r;E)$ can be regarded as an incoming wave to the origin, and $g_n(t,r;E)$ can be regarded as the corresponding outgoing wave.
+This means that $f_n(t,r;E)$ can be regarded as an incoming wave into the origin, while $g_n(t,r;E)$ can be regarded as the corresponding outgoing wave.

 There is a problem with this solution of the Dirac equation.
 For each mode with $n>0$, there is an outgoing wave $g_n$ corresponding to the incoming wave $f_n$.
 However, for $n=0$, we do not have the outgoing wave because the term containing $g_0$ in Eq.~(\ref{decom}) vanishes.
-This means that an incoming fermion in the $n=0$ mode has to disappear at the boundary, which violates the energy conservation\footnote{ In other words, the unitarity of the S-matrix is violated.
+This means that an incoming fermion in the $n=0$ mode has to disappear at the boundary, leading to the violation of the energy conservation\footnote{ In other words, the unitarity of the S-matrix is violated.
 When the initial state is the s-wave, there is no corresponding final state. }.
-Thus, the reflection symmetric boundary condition (\ref{bdc1}) is not justified, which is consistent with the fact that there is an anomaly of the reflection.
+Thus, the reflection symmetric boundary condition (\ref{bdc1}) is not justified, which is consistent with the fact that the reflection has an anomaly.